Health Informatics (HINF)

 This course evaluates the environment of the U.S. healthcare delivery system and introduces the 4P (patient, provider, payer, population) perspective framework.
 This framework is generated from the natural flow of healthcare delivery starting with the patient, moving to the provider, towards the payer, and evolving into population health.
 Students will learn about the associated data that is generated from the patient as a consumer, from the provider through clinical operations, from the payer perspective, and finally how all of these contribute toward population health data.
 This course will cover the basics of U.S. healthcare research and clinical intervention, and students will have the ability to model the conceptual as well as practical application of health informatics.

-HINF 4610 Healthcare Ethics and Biostatistics (4 Credits)
+HINF 4610 Healthcare Data Ethics (4 Credits)

 This course discusses research investigator training and outlines the progression of the Institutional Review Board (IRB) process.
 In addition, this IRB process will be compared with the business process improvement cycle.
 Health Insurance Portability and Accountability Act (HIPAA) as well as data governance issues are surveyed from the patient, provider, payer, and population perspectives.
 The connections between these topics and ethics are explored, and the principles of biostatistics are discussed.
 Common statistical packages used within healthcare research and business applications are covered, and this course concludes with an analysis of resulting ethical implications of short- and long-term healthcare data.
-Preferred prerequisite: HINF 4600.

 HINF 4620 Healthcare Methods and Programming (4 Credits)

 This course presents the basic study designs of epidemiology and illustrates the field’s benefit to the healthcare industry.
 Randomized control trials (RCT) through correlation studies are explained through case studies as well as practical application.
 Informatics tools such as machine learning, clinical decision support, and natural language processing (NLP) are categorized with respect to their relative positions in the 4P (patient, provider, payer, population) perspective framework.
 This framework is generated from the natural flow of healthcare delivery starting with the patient, moving to the provider, progressing on to the payer, and evolving into population health.
 This course concludes with the many benefits of auditing as a check and balance for healthcare methods and programming.
-Preferred prerequisite: HINF 4600.

-This course explores available public healthcare data sets and the data mining process.
+This course explores the history and current use of the electronic health record and core concepts in healthcare data analytics.
+Students will gain an in-depth understanding of the electronic health record through interactive experiences with an electronic health record simulator.
+They will explore how healthcare data is collected, managed, and interpreted, and how data supports clinical decision-making, quality improvement initiatives, and organizational growth.
 In addition, this course articulates the value of mapping relationships between data points and workflows.
-This process determines the level of integration of disparate data sources and is explored through the 4P (patient, provider, payer, population) perspectives.
-This framework is generated from the natural flow of healthcare delivery starting with the patient, moving to the provider, progressing on to the payer, and evolving into population health.
-Once the data sources are integrated, the focus becomes how to turn this data to into information, knowledge, and insight.
-This course wraps up by exploring both business and research options for interpreting data through visualizations and predictive analytics.
-Preferred prerequisite: HINF 4600.
+This process determines the level of integration of disparate data sources.
+Once the data sources are integrated, the focus becomes on how to turn this data into information, knowledge, and insight.
+This course wraps up by exploring best-use case scenarios for interpreting data through visualizations and predictive analytics.

 HINF 4640 Healthcare Database Applications (4 Credits)

 This course covers the growing functions of security in healthcare data and specifically elaborates on the vulnerabilities and emerging solutions for dealing with data once it is stored.
 Database architecture is surveyed, which transitions into an exploration of terminologies and standards and how these impact interoperability of data in warehouses.
 A significant portion of this course focuses on the specifics of medical coding and how coding is affected by the 4P perspectives.
 This framework is generated from the natural flow of healthcare delivery starting with the patient, moving to the provider, progressing on to the payer, and evolving into population health.
 The course wraps up with a compilation of Structured Query Language (SQL) capabilities and a study of the influence of their practical application.
-Prerequisite: recommended HINF 4600.

 HINF 4701 Topics in Health Informatics (1-4 Credits)